 When first creating a new Page make sure to check these options in the Add Page Settings:

-- Restrict access to sensitive articles and campaigns to only those team members that need access.
-The bigger your team gets, the more important this is.
+- Restrict access.
+Limit access to sensitive articles and campaigns to only the team members who need it.
+This becomes more important as your team grows.

 - 'Confidential' Articles set to 'Confidential' cannot be published as long as this setting is active.